'Revenge porn' in Serbia: Crime without penalty – DW – 11/03/2024

 In less than a month, the center collected over 20,000 signatures, which shows that at least part of Serbian society recognizes that there is a problem and is calling for action to be taken at political level.

-"Most of the signatories were young girls, high school students, university and college students — members of a new generation that don't just want to suffer in silence," says Pavlovic.
+"Most of the signatories were young girls, high school students, university and college students — members of a new generation that don't just want to suffer in silence," said Pavlovic.

 "But we also had support from women who have experienced this kind of violence themselves and from young parents — particularly those with daughters — who see what the world their children are growing up in is like and want change."